 Skim the foam layer from the top with a spoon, then reduce the heat to medium-low.

 Partially cover the pot and simmer the broth for 3 hours.
-Check the soup periodically to ensure it maintains a slow, steady simmer rather than reaching a boil.
+Check the soup periodically to ensure it maintains a slow, steady simmer rather than boiling.

 Remove the solids using a large slotted spoon.